 - 1. Course Code: ÁEUTTE04 - 2.
 Course title: Introduction to Global Resilience Studies - 3.
 Credit value and course structure: - 3.1.
 4 credit - 3.2.
 Ratio of lectures and seminars 33% seminar, 67% lecture - 4.
 Name of major (s), specializations (where it is taught): International Public Management BA - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of European Studies - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Dr. Attila MARJÁN PhD, associate professor - 7.
-Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.
+Name, position, academic degree of tutor responsible for the curriculum: Dr. Attila MARJÁN PhD, associate professor

+- 7.1.1.
 Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)

+7.3.
 Further special or unique methods applied throughout of the course: -

 The course discusses the most important global megatrends that are and are determining the development of different regions of the world, including the European Union.
-Apart from regularly analysed geopolitical issues such as post-Pax-Americana order and strategic autonomy, the course also introduces issues such as climate change, demograpic ageing, public health issues, robotization, and sustainability in its broadest definition, focusing on the potential impact of these factors on the future world order.
+Apart from regularly analysed geopolitical issues such as post-Pax-Americana order and strategic autonomy, the course also introduces issues such as climate change, demograpic ageing, public health issues, robotization, and sustainability in its broadest definition, focussing on the potential impact of these factors on the future world order.
 The course offers practical, participative educational elements as well in the form of scenario mapping exercises.